 License plate recognition cameras are cameras that are made specifically to identify vehicles due to their higher resolution and strategic placement.
 LPR security cameras, like the ones we use at Zaladium, have special programs written within the software that teach themselves to read and capture license plates as they pass by.
 This is the newest technology available to view license plates.

-We only employ the latest technology, meaning our customers only get the best from Zaladium.
+We only employ the latest technology when it comes to 24/7 live video monitoring services, meaning our customers only get the best from Zaladium.
 We have a variety of HD digital/ IP cameras that have pan-tilt-zoom up to 30x available as well as night vision capabilities – (in color in well-lit areas).
 This can be instrumental in identifying threats and collecting evidence to be used in criminal proceedings as we actively watch over your property with a camera operator overnight.

 Where and How to Install License Plate Capture Cameras